-Activity room is equipped with tables, chairs, cabinets and sofas for the use of post graduate students.
-The room also has electrical power outlets and Internet access.
-Students use this room to conduct general activities such as group discussions or simply to relax.
+The postgraduate activity room is specially design to inculcate the culture of research discussion.
+The room has sufficient electrical power outlets and wifi ready.
+We highly encourage student to use this room to conduct general activities such as group discussions or simply to relax